wacncontent/CustomizeTool/output/articles/active-directory/active-directory-scim-provisioning.md

 10. Under **Account Provisioning**, confirm that the Status is set to On.
 11. Under **Tools**, click **Restart account provisioning** to kick-start the provisioning process.

 Note that 5-10 minutes may elapse before the provisioning process will begin to send requests to the SCIM endpoint.
-A summary of connection attempts is provided on the application’s Dashboard tab, and both a report of provisioning activity and any provisioning errors can be downloaded from the directory’s Reports tab.
+A summary of connection attempts is provided on the application's Dashboard tab, and both a report of provisioning activity and any provisioning errors can be downloaded from the directory's Reports tab.

 ##Building Your Own Provisioning Solution For Any Application

 By creating a SCIM web service that interfaces with Azure Active Directory, you can enable single sign-on and automatic user provisioning for virtually any application that provides a REST or SOAP user provisioning API.

-Here’s how it works:
+Here's how it works:

 1. Azure AD provides a common language infrastructure library named [Microsoft.SystemForCrossDomainIdentityManagement](https://www.nuget.org/packages/Microsoft.SystemForCrossDomainIdentityManagement/).
-System integrators and developers can use this library to create and deploy a SCIM-based web service endpoint capable of connecting Azure AD to any application’s identity store.
+System integrators and developers can use this library to create and deploy a SCIM-based web service endpoint capable of connecting Azure AD to any application's identity store.
 2. Mappings are implemented in the web service to map the standardized user schema to the user schema and protocol required by the application.
 3. The endpoint URL is registered in Azure AD as part of a custom application in the application gallery.
 4. Users and groups are assigned to this application in Azure AD.
 Upon assignment, they are put into a queue to be synchronized to the target application.
 The synchronization process handling the queue runs every 5 minutes.